Course Introduction to Programming

 Internal representation

-You now know what numeral systems are, how to do the conversion between some bases and what the internal representation of the computer memory is like.
+Now you know what number systems are, how to convert between some bases, and what the internal representation of a computer's memory is like. ๐